Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Integral Equations

-and therefore our method of solution, with $q_l=q,$ and $u^{\In}$ given by $v^{\tot}_{\mu}$ does apply to this case.
-It is an interesting question to determine whether an incoming field of this type, scattered by a pair of intersecting, semi-infinite wave guides, can produce non-trivial wave guide modes. \end{example}

 \begin{remark} One can imagine other uses for the fundamental solution, $\fE,$ of operators like $(\Delta+q(x_2)+k_1^2)$ constructed above.
-A simple example would be to change the electrical properties of the wave guide in a compact set replacing $q(x_2)$ by $q(x_2)+Q(x_1,x_2)$, with $Q$ a compactly supported function.
+A simple example would be to change the electrical properties of a bi-infinite wave-guide in a compact set replacing $q(x_2)$ by $q(x_2)+Q(x_1,x_2)$, with $Q$ a compactly supported function.
 Suppose that $u^{\In}$ is a solution to $(\Delta+q+k_1^2)u^{\In}=0,$ and we seek an outgoing solution, $u^{\out},$ to

 Using the fundamental solution this can be rewritten as a Lipmann-Schwinger type equation:

 At least for small $Q,$ this equation can be solved using a Neumann series

 where $\chi_Q$ is the characteristic function of $\supp Q.$ To compute the terms of the sum only requires a knowledge of the kernel of $\fE$ on $\supp Q\times\supp Q.$